oneHamidreza/Meow-Framework-MVVM/README.md

 ###  MVVM Architecture
 MVVM is Model-View-ViewModel that we define it in Android App as Data Model - View (Activity, Fragment, DialogFragment, BottomSheetDialogFragment) - MeowViewModel.

-Follow below steps to be have one application with MVVM Architecture.
+Follow below steps to be have one activity with MVVM Architecture.
 #### 1. Create your ViewModel extends `MeowViewModel` .
 ```kotlin
 class MainViewModel(app: App): MeowViewModel(app)